sagemath/sagewiki_to_gh-2022-10-10/days77.md

  * Travis Scrimshaw: I fly on Wednesday afternoon (Minneapolis time) and arrive Thursday afternoon (Germany time), but I am basically free all day Tuesday (and I wake up early).
 I will happy to join on Thursday or Friday as well.

- * François Bissey: Monday morning, ...
+ * François Bissey (University of Canterbury, New Zealand, sage-on-gentoo, Monday morning, ...)
  * ...

 == Remote infrastructure ==